 Overview of the Dremel 4000

 Dremel 4000 is a rotary tool with a cord, four attachments, and thirty-four accessories.
 An effective ventilation system makes the workspace conducive.
 It prevents heat from building up.
 That is why the tool has managed to be noise-free and smooth.

 Dremel 4000 comes with electronic feedback control that gives you a signal when something is not working properly.
 That includes speed and too much pressure.
 If your grinding becomes too hard, you get a signal.
 The storage case protects your tool from damage.

 You have control over what happens with the rotary tool.
-Dremel 4000 introduces a speed dial feature that you turn on and off quickly with ease.
+Dremel 4000 introduces a speed dial feature that you easily turn on and off.
 You are allowed to change the speed even when you are operating the rotary tool without stopping it.
 That gives the rotary tool maximum performance.

 The separate speed controls are handy when you are completing your tasks.
 It comes with a beautiful ergonomic design.
 You do not have to strain yourself when using the tool.
 It feels comfortable.
 It comes with a cord that connects to the power.